poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 Enters USBIP-WIN: "Windows software for sharing locally connected USB devices to other machines, including Hyper-V guests and WSL 2." according to [its github](https://github.com/dorssel/usbipd-win).

-Notice it says "WSL 2"?
+Wait, it says "WSL 2"?

 ??? bug "TODO"
     need to pass the USB to WSL/Linux